Skip to content

 const deployedDao = await delegationDao.deploy(targetCollator, deployer.address);

-await deployedDao.deployed();
+await deployedDao.waitForDeployment();

-// Return the deployed DAO to allow the tests to access and interact with it
+// Return the deployed DAO and the first member of the DAO to allow the tests to

-return { deployedDao };
+return { deployedDao, member1 };

 }